meetoseh/backend/docs/redis/keys.md

 - `daily_reminders:counts` goes to a redis hash containing how many users are registered to receive daily reminders on the given channel. the keys are:

   - `email`
   - `sms`
   - `push`

+- `daily_reminders:swaps:{slug}:{channel}` goes to the set of user subs for whom we have already performed the daily reminder swap for the given slug on the given channel.
+This always has an expiration set.
+Set `runners.daily_reminders.send` in the jobs repo for details on how daily reminder swaps function.

 ### Sign in with Oseh namespace